jscunanan/api/README.md

 From the command prompt navigate to where you have copied the source code

 type in the prompt:

-npm install --save mysql express npm install body-parser
+npm install --save mysql express

+let it install the files

+npm install body-parser

+let it install the files

 Running the tests
 1. on the commnd prompt type in